These Are OUR Children: How we can all support families with additional needs

 Many parents said they found it very frustrating to receive unwanted advice about their child’s issues.
 Each child is different and most parents have read books, consulted with experts, and learned what their child needs already.

-There is a special bond between parents and children with special needs.
+There is a special bond between parents and neurodivergent and/or disabled child.
 However, the experience is complex -- frustrating, lonely, exhausting, and joyful.
 Parents and children need space to fully experience their struggles and emotions.
 Amy expressed it best when she said, “I want people to hold two pieces at the same time.
 I am a parent like you but also know I am a parent of a child with other needs”.
 By listening and being open to differences, we too can experience what one mother said her son gave her -- “a different window to the world”.

 I would like to thank all of the parents who shared their stories with me -- Amy, Paula, Lili, GunduLa, Susan, and Rebecca.
 I found your experiences moving and inspirational.